 While opening a new account does not usually involve any kind of credit, customers’ credit profiles are still able to impact their ability to receive a loan.
 This is because some of the credit unions and banks will check credit reports as part of their application procedures.

-In essence, banks and credit unions want to reduce risks that consumers will abuse their bank accounts.
-Therefore, a track-record indicating poor banking behavior is definitely going to be a red flag.
+In essence, banks and credit unions want to reduce the risk that consumers will abuse their bank accounts.
+Therefore, a track record indicating poor banking behavior is going to be a red flag.
 For instance, failing to repay overdraft charges, and often overdraft your account, you are likely to get denied a new checking account.
-In that case, you may consider a free online checking account no opening deposit as another option.
+In that case, you may consider a free online checking account with no opening deposit as another option.

 Credit unions and banks will report to the bank history-tracking bureau like ChexSystems for: